Frontpoint vs. Simplisafe Security Review

 Frontpoint is widely considered to be one of the strongest players in the home security space, particularly with its heavy emphasis on outstanding customer service.
-In fact, Frontpoint is one of the most highly rated system for our best home security system comparison.
+In fact, Frontpoint is one of the most highly rated systems in our best home security system comparison.
 While SimpliSafe may not be as highly rated as Frontpoint, it’s still a proven company with unique things to bring to the table, including a more budget-friendly monitoring price tag that’s one of the industry’s least expensive.
-Here’s how the two providers stack up in a head-to-head matchup.
+When comparing SimpliSafe vs Frontpoint, here’s how the two providers stack up in a head-to-head matchup.

 Features that make Frontpoint and SimpliSafe unique

 Frontpoint and SimpliSafe have both built a reputation for customer-friendly practices in an industry that’s often associated with locking customers into contracts.
 The two providers are similar in a number of ways, from their DIY installation options to their A+ Better Business Bureau ratings.
 Both Frontpoint and SimpliSafe also offer 100% cellular service with 24/7 monitoring, something we highly recommend in a security system.
 However, they do have a few key differences that set them apart.

 Aside from its commitment to transparent pricing, one of SimpliSafe’s standout features is something called Secret Alerts, a feature only available in the company’s higher-tier Interactive monitoring package.
 Secret Alerts are private notifications triggered by sensors you can install in sensitive places throughout your home, such as your safe, desk drawer, or liquor cabinet.
 Rather than triggering an alarm, it notifies you by text or email when someone—like a roommate, friend, or family member—is messing around in places they shouldn’t be.

 Frontpoint’s Crash & Smash protection